Front-End Development’s Big Three: ReactJS VS VueJS VS Angular

 Released in 2014, Vue’s creator and former Google Creative Technologist Evan You originally called it a library that uses Model-View-Viewmodel (MVVM) data bindings to create interfaces.
 As a simple explanation, the Model is the true data, the View is the data’s presentation and its related behaviors, and the Viewmodel is their middleman, responsible for making them work together while keeping their individual features apart.

-Vue is lightweight, flexible, and easy to set-up.
+Vue is a lightweight, flexible, and easy to set-up front-end development programming language.
 Add that to its gentle learning curve and that basically makes it most accessible to developers of varying skill levels.
 Due to it running on simple code, it lets you start your development earlier – therefore allowing you to receive feedback much sooner.
 This ultimately allows you to debug and improve your output faster.

 Vue comes with Vue CLI.
 A Command Line Interface (CLI) is a user interface that text.
 Moreover, its components’ centralized store (Vuex), its official router (Vue Router), and testing utilities (Vue Test Utils) assist it.